The Delivery Address is the address pointing to ImageEngine which you’ll use in your <img>

 Record Value: _5419a68cba3exxxxxxxxx4511fae90a4.olprtlswtu.acm-validations.aws.

-The Validation record may take a short period of time to generate.
+The Validation record may take a short time to generate.
 If it is not appearing for your Delivery Address after an hour please notify our support team, who will be able to provide you with the needed information.

 Note: Please make sure to include the period at the end of each record.
 If your DNS Provider does not permit a period to be added, it may be assumed that they will add the base domain automatically.
 In such cases, you will not need to include the base domain in your record entry.

 Note: The certificate verification process may take up to 48 hours!
+This is outside of ImageEngine's control.

 HTTPS Pending